sam-by-name/sprint-3/personal-site-design.md

     Hmm, another tough cookie to crack, but my internal debugger is coming back with :
     "What will be your starting process, in the creation of your desired end?".
-    I do hope my software isn't playing up as, that is the question I shall answer.
+    I do hope my software isn't playing up as, for that is the question I shall answer.

     To start off my journey towards the desired goal of an inspiring website, I shall first create some insincere code :